-Within the MSW department, typically five electives are offered in the following areas, pending sufficient enrollment:
+Within the MSW Program, typically electives are offered in the following areas, pending sufficient enrollment:

 This course reviews the major theoretical approaches to understanding chemical dependency and its impact on individuals, families, groups and communities.
 The pharmacology of drugs and alcohol and the nature of addiction are included, as are the influence of culture, ethnicity, gender, the peer group, and social deviance.
 The principles of self-help and therapeutic communities are applied.